Advertising and Promotion (Revision 6)

 Faculty: Faculty of Business

 There is no doubt that the ability of an organization to communicate effectively and efficiently with its target audiences is critical to its success.
 Marketing communications, including advertising, sales promotion, public relations, direct marketing, personal selling, and Internet marketing, are increasingly used to sell products and services as well as to promote causes, market political candidates, and deal with societal problems.
 With the fragmentation of traditional media, the use of more sophisticated interactive media, and the growing privacy concern for customers, marketers are constantly searching for new alternatives to communicate with their target audiences.
 This course introduces you to this fascinating field.
 You will learn how to cope with recent environmental challenges, research and evaluate an organization’s marketing and promotional situation, and use the different elements of promotional mix to develop effective marketing communication strategies and programs.
-The course is divided into fifteen lessons as described below.
+The course is divided into fourteen lessons as described below.

 - Lesson 1: Integrated Marketing Communications